plone/documentation/intro/index.rst

 .. _Ohloh: http://www.ohloh.net/

-**Plone’s intellectual property** and trademarks are protected by the non-profit `Plone Foundation`_.
+**Plone's intellectual property** and trademarks are protected by the non-profit `Plone Foundation`_.
-This means that Plone’s future is not in the hands of any one person or company.
+This means that Plone's future is not in the hands of any one person or company.

 .. _Plone Foundation: http://plone.org/about/foundation